Wratislaw von Mitrowitz: 19th and 20th century and present times

-In the 19th century, the Wratislaws of Mitrovice became supporters of the Czech National Revival.
-Count Joseph Wratislaw of Mitrovice, Supreme Marshal of the Kingdom of Bohemia at the time, was an important patron of the National Museum.
+In the 19th century, the Wratislaw von Mitrowitz's became supporters of the Czech National Revival.
+Count Joseph Wratislaw von Mitrowitz, Supreme Marshal of the Kingdom of Bohemia at the time, was an important patron of the National Museum.
 Eugen II was the chairman of National Theatre Society and member of Parliament of the Kingdom of Bohemia.

 William Ferdinand Wratislaw – descendant of a Czech emigrant to England – came back to Bohemia to prove his descendancy from the noble family of Wratislaws of Mitrovice, but was unable to find a firm proof.
 Nonetheless, he and his son Albert Wratislaw were Czech patriots and the latter went on to translate and popularize many Czech literary works in the English speaking world.

 At the start of the 20th century, only two branches of the family remained.
 One lived at the Dírná Castle and Myslkovice Castle, the other at Koloděje nad Lužnicí Castle.
 In 1938, Wratislaws of Mitrovice co-signed the Declaration of Czech nobility and thereby confirmed their allegiance to Czechoslovak government.
 As a result they faced prosecution during the Nazi occupation of Czechoslovakia.
 In 1948, after the Communist Party of Czechoslovakia took power, they lost all of their properties.
 Part of the family fled persecution to New Zealand.
 The 31-year-old Count Maximilian Joseph decided to stay.
 He worked as a woodcutter and a tractor driver.
 After the Velvet Revolution, the Count – aged 72 – was given back the Dírná Castle and the Wratislaws of Mitrovice live there to this day.